 - Online application

-- 2 letters of recommendation from Psychology faculty (one must come from the prospective faculty graduate research mentor)
+- 2 letters of recommendation from Psychology faculty (one must come from the prospective graduate research mentor)

 - Statement of objectives